Rose-ringed parakeet: Germany

 In Germany, these birds are found along the Rhine in all major urban areas such as Bonn, Cologne (about 3,000 birds in 2014), Düsseldorf (about 800 birds), Frankenthal, Heidelberg, Ladenburg, Ludwigshafen, Mainz, Mannheim, Speyer, Wiesbaden, Worms and Zweibrücken.

 France

 Large populations are found in France especially in and around Paris, but also in other places such as in and around Antibes.

 Italy

 In Italy, Rome is notable for parakeet populations in the gardens of the Palatine Hill, the trees of Trastevere and Janiculum and at Villa Borghese.
 There are also colonies in Orto Botanico di Palermo in Palermo and in the city of Genoa.

 Spain

-In Spain there are populations in Barcelona.
+In Spain there are populations in Barcelona and Sant Feliu de Guíxols (species monk parakeet).

 Portugal

 There are breeding population in Lisbon and on Madeira Island.

 Turkey

 In Turkey, there are populations in Istanbul over 1,000 parakeets and also in İzmir, Manisa, Muğla, Balıkesir, Ankara, Antalya totally over 5,000.